-In addition, the console’s multi-track USB audio interface allows any VST/AU/AAX/TDM/RTAS plugins to be inserted on any input channel, enabling studio plug-ins to be integrated with live performances.
+In addition, the console’s multi-track USB audio interface allows any VST/AU/AAX/TDM/RTAS plugins to be inserted into any input channel, enabling studio plug-ins to be integrated with live performances.

 With the purchase of one of these mixers you also get the Lexicon MPXL native plug-in and Ableton Live 9 Lite downloads for free.

 Find out more about the Soundcraft Signature MTK Series here: